TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/53 - 2 Thessalonians/2 Thessalonians 1/2 Thessalonians 1.11.md

 ---

-To which end we also pray always for you, that our God may count you worthy of your calling, and fulfil every desire of goodness and [every] work of faith, with power;
+To this end we also pray always for you, that our God may count you worthy of your calling, and fulfill every desire of goodness and work of faith, with power;